Self-supervision through Random Segments with Autoregressive Coding (RandSAC): Random Segment with Autoregressive Coding

-We start from raster-order serialization and compare two different tokenization strategies introduced by iGPT~\cite{chen2020generative} and ViT~\cite{Dosovitskiy2021AnII}.
+{\bf Tokenization.} We start from raster-order serialization and compare two different tokenization strategies introduced by iGPT~\citep{chen2020generative} and ViT~\citep{Dosovitskiy2021AnII}.
 Assume a dataset $\mathcal{D}$ of images $\img \in \mathbb{R}^{H\times W \times C}$, where $H, W, C$ are the height, width, and the number of channels of the image.
 We reshape each image into $N = HW/P^2$ patches, where $P$ is the resolution of each patch.
-Tokens are obtained by linearly projecting the image patches $\img = \{\patch{i}\}_{i=1}^N$ and serialized in row-by-row fashion.
+Tokens are obtained by linearly projecting the patches $\img = \{\patch{i}\}_{i=1}^N$ and serialized row-by-row.

-For pixel prediction experiment, we set $P = 1$, letting image patch size to be $1\times 1$ pixels (see Figure~\ref{fig:Schemes} (b)).
+For pixel prediction experiment, we set $P = 1$, letting image patch size be $1\times 1$ pixels (see Figure~\ref{fig:Schemes} (b)).
 For ViT style patch prediction experiment, we split the $32 \times 32$ CIFAR10 image into $8\times 8 = 64$ patches (see Figure~\ref{fig:Schemes} (c)), each patch consists of $4\times 4$ pixels ($P = 4$).
-Note that for a fair comparison, we didn't strictly follow iGPT where they minimize the negative log-likelihood of the quantized RGB values.
-We simply adopt a mean squared error (MSE) between the predicted and target pixel values for all our experiments following~\cite{he2021masked}.
+Note that for a fair comparison, we didn't strictly follow iGPT, where they minimize the negative log-likelihood of the quantized RGB values.
+We simply adopt a mean squared error (MSE) between the predicted and target pixel values for all our experiments following~\citep{he2021masked}.
 Note that for visualizations in Figure~\ref{fig:Schemes} we use a downsampled CIFAR10 image.

-The results for these two tokenization options are illustrated in Table~\ref{tab:tokenization} (additional scales are in Supplemental) under {\tt pixel-raster} and {\tt patch-raster} respectively in terms of linear probing and fine tuning accuracy (see Sec.~\ref{sec:evaluation} for definition of metrics).
+The results for these two tokenization options are illustrated in Table~\ref{tab:tokenization} (additional scales are in Supplemental) under {\tt pixel-raster} and {\tt patch-raster} respectively in terms of linear probing and fine-tuning accuracy (see Sec.~\ref{sec:evaluation} for definition of metrics).
 From the point of view of representation learning, patches are substantially better.
-Further, computationally, self-attention mechanism in a transformer uses $O(n^2)$ in both time and space with respect to the sequence length.
-Hence for pixel tokenezarion the complexity is $O((HW)^2)$.
-For patches the complexity is reduced to $O((HW/P^2)^2)$.
+Further, computationally, the self-attention mechanism in a transformer uses $O(n^2)$ in both time and space with respect to the sequence length.
+Hence for pixel tokenization, the complexity is $O((HW)^2)$.
+For patches, the complexity is reduced to $O((HW/P^2)^2)$.
 In our CIFAR10 experiment, when $P = 4$, the complexity of training is lowered by a factor of $P^4 = 256$.
 Hence, {\bf patches result in better tokenization}.